wp-plugins/ewww-image-optimizer/readme.txt

 * fixed optipng check for older versions (0.6.x)
 * look in system paths for pngout and pngout-static
 * added option for ignoring bundled binaries and using binaries located in system paths instead
-* added warnings on options page for out-of-date binaries
+* added notices on options page for out-of-date binaries

 = 1.3.3 =
 * use finfo functions in PHP 5.3+ instead of deprecated mime_content_type